 What kind of PhD students do your universities seek for?

 Actually, we can offer PhDs in many areas such as science, engineering, social sciences, and many others.
-If any students from Nepal are interested in doing their PhD in Colombia, then the only major obstacle they have to surmount is the language, as the official idiom of Colombia is Spanish, not English.
-So even if Nepalese students are good in English, they still need to learn this language.
-If they already come from Nepal with some knowledge of Spanish, that is of course preferable, otherwise the university also offers Spanish courses.
+If any students from Nepal are interested in doing their PhD in Colombia, then the only major obstacle they have to surmount is the language, as the official language of Colombia is Spanish, not English.
+So even if Nepalese students are good at English, they still need to learn this language.
+If they already come from Nepal with some knowledge of Spanish, that is, of course, preferable; otherwise, the university also offers Spanish courses.
 There are elementary and advanced courses for foreign students so that they can learn the language in Colombia.

 Apart from the language, what are the criteria for accepting students in PhD courses?

 We have several universities in Colombia.
 All these universities have admission exams where students interested in postgraduate programs have to present themselves.
 And the students must have sufficient knowledge about the subjects that they have done their masters in, at least in one or two or three specific areas.
-For example if a student has done his master in Elementary Particle Physics, he should be very firm in this subject.
-Students are more preferable for a PhD in Colombia if they have already completed a thesis in a related area, so that the professor who is supervising the PhD will not loose time teaching any elementary or introductory knowledge to them.
+For example, if a student has done a master’s in Elementary Particle Physics, he/she should be very firm in this subject.
+Students are more preferred for a PhD in Colombia if they have already completed a thesis in a related area, so that the professor who is supervising the PhD will not lose time teaching any elementary or introductory knowledge to them.
 Instead, that professor can rely on the students so that they can start doing competitive research in the field they have chosen.

 How about a student exchange plan between Colombia and Nepal?